sudoaza/CTF_writeups/writeups/downunder_2022_blockchain.md

 reentrancy bug on withdraw that never worked and totally ignored the boring and evidently deterministic `_randomNumber` function.

-It was great to finally get my hand disty with solidity and getting to know the tools.
+It was great to finally get my hands dirty with solidity and getting to know the tools.